Pineappleguy03/LethalLevelLoaderFixed/README.md

 **New Description**

 Pineappleguy03 Here!
 There was this weird LethalLevelLoaderFixed copy that was released by the creator Zhelderon.
 Unfortunately he never changed ANYTHING about this update for V50 and it got deleted.
-I am simply here because this fix of a fix mod worked with most interior mods such as Scoopy's Variety Mod, Bozoros, Affliction, LCoffice, ETC. So I just wanted to reupload this so that people can use it till Bathby creates a proper update for the original LethalLevelLoader.
+I am simply here because this fix of a fix mod worked with most interior mods such as Scoopy's Variety Mod, Bozoros, Affliction, LCoffice, ETC. So I just wanted to reupload this so that people can use it till Batby creates a proper update for the original LethalLevelLoader.
 I could not get any form of contact with Zhelderon.
 And if you see this, just contact me via Discord!
 (Pineappleguy03).
 Cheers!

 P.S.
 This mod was released before I think Bathby even started on the update for V50.
 That's what makes this mod so weird...
 But it works and I just want people to use it as a alternative.